Sheffield Tramway: Electric tram era

 The First World War made material scarce and progress in bus technology which meant that many cities abandoned their tram networks.
-Sheffield considered trolleybuses, but found no favours in the Council who preferred motor buses.
+Sheffield considered trolleybuses, but found no favours in the council, who preferred motor buses.
 Twenty second-hand double-deck tramcars were purchased from London County Council Tramways in 1917 and 1918, due to the material shortage.
 This was a rare move but a necessary one to replace single-deck cars.
 The scarcity of material did not deter the corporation, though, who extended the network to Handsworth, Mansfield Road and to Sheffield Lane Top.
 In 1927, the Beauchief and Meadowhead lines were joined by the laying of track along Abbey Lane.
 Prince of Wales Road line was linked to the Handsworth and Intake line.
 The Nether Edge line was closed in 1934, in face of line renewal costs, the Nether Green via Broomhill line suffering the same fate.

 The Prussian blue with cream bands with gold leaf lining livery gave way to the Cream with azure blue bands.

 After the Second World War, the railway bridge on Sheffield Road was replaced and the through-tram service to Rotherham temporarily suspended.
 It was never reinstated.
 In 1951, the decision was taken to eventually close the tramway system and replace it with motor buses.
-The decision was not unanimous, Councillor R.W.
-Allott resigned from the ruling Labour Group in protest.
-The Council compared the price to replace tramcars with that of buses, ignoring the shorter lifespan of motor buses.
+The decision was not unanimous, Councillor R. W. Allott resigned from the ruling Labour Group in protest.
+The council compared the price to replace tramcars with that of buses, ignoring the shorter lifespan of motor buses.

 The first line conversion was the Fulwood to Malin Bridge in 1952.
 Several protests broke out following the publishing of the news.
 "Sheffield folk were fond of their trams and did not take kindly to the prospect of losing them".
 An unsuccessful petition was handed over to the council by the Holme Lane residents and traders.
 The second conversion occurred in 1954 and was the Ecclesall to Middlewood line.
 Thos.
 W. Ward received most of the trams for scrapping via a track connection into their scrap-yard on Attercliffe Common, almost opposite the end of Weedon Street.

 The last route, Beauchief to Vulcan Road, closed on the afternoon of Saturday 8 October 1960.
-An illuminated car, followed by a procession of fourteen trams, carried passengers and Council dignitaries from Beauchief to the Tinsley depot.
-Trams then went on to Tinsley or Queens Road, trams led to the Queens Road were destined for preservation.
+An illuminated car, followed by a procession of fourteen trams, carried passengers and council dignitaries from Beauchief to the Tinsley depot.
+Trams then went on to Tinsley or Queens Road, trams led to the Queens Road depot were destined for preservation.